emqx/neuron-docs/en_US/configuration/south-devices/iec61850/libiec61850.md

 ## Install IEDExplorer

-1. Go to https://sourceforge.net/projects/iedexplorer/ to download IEDExplorer.
+1. Go to [IEDExplorer Download page](https://sourceforge.net/projects/iedexplorer/) to download IEDExplorer.

 2. Open IEDExplorer_0.79n.exe and set the IP address and port of the **server_example_61400_25** server to listen on and start the connection.
 ![libiec61850_1](./assets/libiec61850_1.jpg)